The making of a championship team: How Alta capped its magical season with a state title | Sandy Utah News

 In the semifinals, Ohrn suggested the team switch their defense up, but Reiser and Johnson both said no, they should stay in man-to-man defense.
 The two were guarding Olympus’ two best players.

-Beating the Titans in the semifinals, the defending state champs, by 20 was impressive on numbers alone, but also in the shifting mindset Ohrn is trying to instill.
+Beating the Titans in the semifinals, the defending state champs, by 20 was impressive on numbers alone, but also in the shifting mindset Ohrn is trying to installinstill.

 While teams like Olympus or American Fork, Lone Peak previously and Corner Canyon currently, enjoy a certain aura over their programs.
 Ohrn wants to instill a fear factor in their opponents before the game even starts.